Ona-HQ/ona-app/notes.md

 - Fix cancel TX as a user
 - Show error messages to user
 - Monitize trade as trade manager
+- Write down whole flow with trade states + How does a trade end?
+(FinishedTrade state)

 ## Roadmap
 - Partial bids & asks